-Enrollees who will derive greatest benefit: Administrators who are not familiar with the pressures and intensity of athletics administration and who could benefit form orientation to time as an administrative resource.
+Enrollees who will derive greatest benefit: Administrators who are not familiar with the pressures and intensity of athletics administration and who could benefit from orientation to time as an administrative resource.

 LTC 610 Athletic Administration: Today’s Athletic Technology Solutions for Productivity and Communication